Sun Valley talks national service, education

-SUN VALLEY Idaho Media and technology CEOs and investors get together every year at the Allen & Co conference in Sun Valley for a week of mingling and deal-making at the upscale Idaho mountain resort.
+SUN VALLEY, Idaho, July 10 Media and technology CEOs and investors get together every year at the Allen & Co conference in Sun Valley for a week of mingling and deal-making at the upscale Idaho mountain resort.

 But not all is takeover talk.